syahraini/Account_Payable_Process_Improvement/README.md

 ## Project Overview

-This project provides a comprehensive, data-driven analysis of the organization's critical Invoice-to-Pay process, utilizing 15,350 transactional records.
-The goal was to conclusively identify and quantify the systemic bottlenecks causing the catastrophic 13-day average invoice cycle time — a failure impacting vendor relationships, financial accruals, and overall organizational compliance (2.22% SLA).
+This project provides a comprehensive, data-driven analysis of the organization's critical Invoice-to-Pay process.
+The goal was to conclusively identify and quantify the systemic bottlenecks causing the catastrophic **13-day average invoice cycle time** — a failure impacting vendor relationships, financial accruals, and overall organizational compliance (2.22% SLA).

 The analysis and design deliverables include:
 - Rigorously validated As-Is process mapping and bottleneck quantification (13 days of passive waiting).